top of page

 Who is doing the research?

-This project is being conducted by a team of experts, including Dr Elissa Burton PhD, Professor Anne-Marie Hill PhD, Associate Professor Rachael Moorin PhD, Associate Professor Joanne McVeigh, Mrs Angela Jacques (Curtin University), Professor Keith Hill PhD (Monash University), Professor Nicola Lautenschlager PhD, Associate Professor Kathryn Ellis (University of Melbourne), Professor Kirk Erickson PhD (University of Pittsburgh), Ms Meg Lowry Physiotherapist (Next Step Health).
+This project is being conducted by a team of experts, including Dr Elissa Burton PhD, Associate Professor Rachael Moorin PhD, Associate Professor Joanne McVeigh, Mrs Angela Jacques (Curtin University), Professor Keith Hill PhD (Monash University), Professor Nicola Lautenschlager PhD, Associate Professor Kathryn Ellis (University of Melbourne), Professor Anne-Marie Hill PhD, Professor Kirk Erickson PhD (University of Pittsburgh), Ms Meg Lowry Physiotherapist (Next Step Health).

 We also have a number of health professionals involved including

-• Geriatricians: Clinical Associate Professor Roger Clarnette (Fremantle Hospital), Dr Joel Tate (Armadale Hospital), Dr Sarah Bernard (Sir Charles Gairdner Hospital)
+• Geriatricians: Dr Joel Tate (Armadale Hospital), Dr Sarah Bernard (Sir Charles Gairdner Hospital)

 • Neurologist: Dr Carolyn Orr (Royal Perth Hospital)